erikthered.com logo

 When do most people take the SAT?

-October and June are the two most popular months to take the SAT.
-In order from the most popular to least popular, the remaining test months are: November, May, December, March, and January.
+The 2013 SAT national test dates in order from most popular to least popular were: October, June, May, March, January, November, and December.
 Such data are not released by the College Board, but it is possible to estimate a test date's popularity by counting unique visitor accesses to this web site: this graph shows the relative number of SAT downloads from erikthered.com for last year.
 Many students take the SAT for the first time in May or June as juniors.
 Some students will take the SAT for the first time in October as seniors, along with many other seniors taking it for the second time.

 Which is the best month, or easiest month, to take the SAT?